slowestwind/Notes_SQL/README.md

 # SQL REFFERENCE BOOK
 It is very compressed SQL Reference notes...
 It will be very useful while working with SQL(Structured Query Language).
 Checkout the below SQL reference without wasting your time.

+<strong>Love From My Keyboard :-)</strong>

 --------------------------------------------------------------------------------------
                                SQL REFERENCE BOOK CUM CHEAT SHEET